jcundill/streeto/Overview.md

 #### Score Details Section

 The 'Score Details' section shows the individual scores for the various features of the leg.

+The factors that affect the way a leg is scored are discussed on the [Heuristics](./Heuristics.md) page.

 ##### Leg Length Score